-First of all, let's start off by understanding why all shampoo bars are not created equal and what makes some of them work and some not.
+Let's start off by understanding why all shampoo bars are not created equal and why some of them work and why some do not.

-Soap bars naturally have a high Ph, while our hair naturally has a low PH and tends to like more acidic things.
-That's what makes soap bars not suitable for haircare.
+Soap bars have a naturally high pH, whilst our hair naturally has a naturally low pH and so prefers more acidic hair care products.
+This is why soap bars are not suitable for haircare.

-Shampoo bars instead should be formulated using mild, naturally derived detergents which we call "surfactants".
+Instead, shampoo bars should be formulated using mild, naturally derived detergents.
+We call these "surfactants".

-Ok, back into my haircare routine.
-I have a lot of wavy, medium thick hair which tends to be quite manageable – no matter what style I put it in, it will often stay.
-My main issue is that there is a lot of it, so it’s sometimes hard to manage without looking like a lion – and I also tend to have a dry, flaky scalp.
+My main issue is that there is a lot of it.
+Sometimes it can be hard to manage without looking like a lion!
+Plus, I also tend to have a dry, flaky scalp.

-After many, many months of formulating, I have come up with the most amazing shampoo bars and have found my peace with the Nordic tree shampoo bar.
-It has a mix of hemp seed oil, nettle leaf, rosemary and tea tree, all of which are perfect for soothing itchy, flaky scalps that are prone to dandruff.
+After many, many months of formulating, I have come up with the most amazing array of shampoo bars.
+I finally settled for a shampoo bar I make with a mix of hemp seed oil, nettle leaf, rosemary and tea tree.
+All these ingredients are perfect for soothing itchy, flaky scalps that are prone to dandruff.

-I then brush my hair to distribute the oils, tie my hair in a braid and let the oil soak in for a few hours or even overnight if I am planning to have a morning shower.
+I then brush my hair to distribute the oils, tie my hair in a braid and let the oil soak in for a few hours.
+Sometimes, I let it soak overnight if I am planning to have a shower in the morning.

-One of the most frequently asked questions I get is how to use a shampoo bar, and a conditioner so let walk you through my process.
+One of the most frequently asked questions I get is how to use a shampoo and a conditioner bar.
+So lets walk you through my process.

 Step 1: Activate the lather

-First, rub the shampoo bar in between your hands under the water, just like a normal soap bar.
-This will activate the lather.
+First, hold the shampoo bar under the water and use your hands to rub it.
+Just like a normal soap bar, this will activate the lather.

-Step 2: Massage your head in circular movements with the shampoo bar
+Step 2: Massage your head in circular movements using the shampoo bar

 Wet the shampoo bar again if you need more lather.